manujjoshi/manujjoshi/README.md

 🌱 I use Heroku and AWS EC2 for deployment purpose.

+🌱 MLOps and MLFLOW on Azure and Databricks ML

 🌱 I use Streamlit for frontend purpose.

 🌱 I use Flask, Fast API and Django for for API development.